 Atlantic Flyway Shorebird Initiative

-Each year shorebirds use habitats across a vast geography, undertaking some of the longest migrations of any animals on earth.
-Within the Atlantic Flyway, many shorebird species breed on the Canadian Arctic tundra and winter along the eastern shores of South America, stopping over at a number of critical migratory sites in between, particularly along the east coast of the United States.
-Atlantic Flyway shorebirds are exposed to a diverse set of human-induced threats across this network of sites.
+Each year, shorebirds undertake some of the longest migrations of any species on earth.
+Within the Atlantic Flyway, many shorebird species breed on the Canadian Arctic tundra and winter along the eastern shores of South America, stopping over at several critical migratory sites, particularly along the east coast of the United States.
+As they travel, Atlantic Flyway shorebirds are exposed to a diverse set of human-induced threats across this network of stopover locations.

-While the nature and severity of the threats may vary, each site plays a critical role in shorebird survival.
-Therefore, effective shorebird conservation requires a wide-ranging approach to identify and ameliorate threats that shorebirds face at multiple locations throughout the flyway.
-Such an approach must attempt to coordinate research, conservation, and management efforts of many groups across many political boundaries and consolidate resources to undertake efficient conservation activities.
-Only with a collaborative flyway-scale approach can we reverse the serious declines we are witnessing in many of our shorebird populations.
+While the nature and severity of threats vary, each stopover site plays a critical role in shorebird survival and effective conservation requires a holistic approach to identify and mitigate these threats.
+This approach includes coordinated research, conservation and management efforts of stakeholders across geographic boundaries and consolidated resources to undertake efficient conservation activities.

-- Support the development and implementation of planning efforts targeted at protecting and conserving critical staging areas for Red Knot and Semipalmated Sandpipers (with a focus on staging areas that have completed WHSRN site assessments); and
+- Support planning efforts to protect and conserve critical staging areas for red knot (with a focus on staging areas that have completed WHSRN site assessments)

-- Fill key information gaps on species populations that will result in improved monitoring and management, particularly for focal species (with an emphasis on Red Knot, Semipalmated Sandpiper, American Oystercatcher, Whimbrel and Wilson’s Plover).
-Efforts to strengthen the International Shorebird Survey, Caribbean Waterbird Census and the Neotropical Waterbird Census will also be considered.
+- Fill key information gaps on species populations that will result in improved monitoring and management, particularly for red knot and whimbrel